 If the answer is “Yes” or “Yes, in part”, please cite the relevant law or policy or provide links to published policy or guidance.

+(approved)

-32. Has your country taken or strengthened measures, including though bilateral or multilateral cooperation to alleviate the factors that make persons, especially women and children, vulnerable to trafficking in persons, such as poverty, underdevelopment and lack of equal opportunity (art.
+27. Has your country taken or strengthened measures, including though bilateral or multilateral cooperation to alleviate the factors that make persons, especially women and children, vulnerable to trafficking in persons, such as poverty, underdevelopment and lack of equal opportunity (art.
 9, para.
 4)?

 Yes Yes, in part No